Vapi Voice AI Review: A Comprehensive Analysis and Key Takeaways

 Max Tokens

-The maximum number of API tokens the assistant can generate per turn in a conversation.
+Max tokens refers to the maximum number of API tokens the assistant can generate per turn in a conversation.
 This directly affects API costs, so setting a limit helps keep responses concise and cost-efficient.
 To manage expenses, it’s best to keep this value at 250 or lower.

 Detect Emotion